CoFH/cofh.github.io/docs/holding/index.md

 * [Satchel](/docs/satchel/)

 ### Thermal Cultivation
-[Watering cans](/docs/watering-can/) can be enchanted with Holding to be able to hold more water.
+[Watering cans](/docs/watering-can/) can be enchanted to hold more water.

 ### Redstone Arsenal
-All equipment added by [Redstone Arsenal](/docs/redstone-arsenal/) can be enchanted with Holding to be able to hold more energy.
+All equipment added by [Redstone Arsenal](/docs/redstone-arsenal/) can be enchanted to hold more energy.